Red-Hat-EMEA-Portflio-SSA/bcl_setup/collections/ansible_collections/mschreie/nsupdate/roles/nsupdate/README.md

 Dependencies
 ------------

-I only tested the  dns server
+I only tested
+ - ipv4 A and PTR records
- - to be running on RHEL 8
+ - the dns server to be running on RHEL 8
- - to be a bind nameserver
+ - the dns server to be a bind nameserver
  - with python3-dns installed on that nameserver
-Maybe other nameservers will work as well...
+The nsupdate key needs to be foun
+I believe any dns server allowing local

 Example Playbook
 ----------------

 This example includes the role to add one server with forward and reverse record into a nameserver residing on host "bastion"

     - name: include nsupdate
       ansible.builtin.include_role: